alysivji/flask-mega-tutorial/README.md

 We can link to pages, but we should really link to functions using `url_for()` which generates URLs using the internal mapping of URLs to view functions

+You can add any keyword arguments to `url_for`, and if the names of those arguments are not referenced in the URL directly, then Flask will include them in the URL as query arguments.

 #### Sub Templates

 If we are reusing parts of the layout over and over again in the same page, it might be worth loooking into sub-templates which can be inserted into each template using `{% include '_page.html' %}